 The 1st stage—from onset of labor to full dilation of the cervix (about 10 cm)—has 2 phases, latent and active.

-During the latent phase, irregular contractions become progressively better coordinated, discomfort is minimal, and the cervix effaces and dilates to 4 cm.
-The latent phase is difficult to time precisely, and duration varies, averaging 8 h in nulliparas and 5 h in multiparas; duration is considered abnormal if it lasts > 20 h in nulliparas or > 12 h in multiparas.
+During the latent phase, irregular contractions become progressively coordinated, discomfort is minimal, and the cervix effaces and dilates to 4 cm.
+The latent phase is difficult to time precisely, and duration varies, averaging 8 hours in nulliparas and 5 hours in multiparas; duration is considered abnormal if it lasts > 20 hours in nulliparas or > 12 hours in multiparas.

 During the active phase, the cervix becomes fully dilated, and the presenting part descends well into the midpelvis.
-On average, the active phase lasts 5 to 7 h in nulliparas and 2 to 4 h in multiparas.
-Traditionally, the cervix was expected to dilate about 1.2 cm/h in nulliparas and 1.5 cm/h in multiparas.
-However, recent data suggest that slower progression of cervical dilation from 4 to 6 cm may be normal (1).
-Pelvic examinations are done every 2 to 3 h to evaluate labor progress.
+On average, the active phase lasts 5 to 7 hours in nulliparas and 2 to 4 hours in multiparas.
+Traditionally, the cervix was expected to dilate about 1.2 cm/hour in nulliparas and 1.5 cm/hour in multiparas.
+However, recent data suggest that slower progression of cervical dilation from 4 to 6 cm may be normal (1 Analgesia references Labor consists of a series of rhythmic, involuntary or medically induced contractions of the uterus that result in effacement (thinning and shortening) and dilation of the uterine cervix.
+The... read more ).
+Pelvic examinations are done every 2 to 3 hours to evaluate labor progress.
 Lack of progress in dilation and descent of the presenting part may indicate dystocia (fetopelvic disproportion).

 If the membranes have not spontaneously ruptured, some clinicians use amniotomy (artificial rupture of membranes) routinely during the active phase.
 As a result, labor may progress more rapidly, and meconium-stained amniotic fluid may be detected earlier.
 Amniotomy during this stage may be necessary for specific indications, such as facilitating internal fetal monitoring to confirm fetal well-being.
 Amniotomy should be avoided in women with HIV infection or hepatitis B or C, so that the fetus is not exposed to these organisms.